Ayush412/e_commerce_bloc/README.md

 # E-Commerce App

-A dummy e-commerce app that simulates the experience of shopping for products online. **NOTE: The packages used have since updated their syntax and some LOC may show syntax errors**
+A dummy e-commerce app that simulates the experience of shopping for products online.

+**NOTE: The packages used may have been updated by their developers and could lead to some errors**

 Features: